The non-refundable application fee is $65.

 - References that reinforce your fit and abilities with social work

 Applicants should use the personal statement questions, resume, and references to create a compelling application that addresses these areas.

-If the grades from other schools you attended are listed on your transcript, no.
+If the grades from other schools you attended are listed on your transcript, Yes.

 *All required transcripts must be received by the application deadline for your application to be complete.

 Please submit all transcripts to:

 University of Maryland School of Social Work

 Office of Admissions

 Baltimore, MD 21201